JamMarHer/Project-Fight-Club/README.md

 # Project Fight Club
 Android game in development. ;D
 ## Characters:
-Our goal for number of characters is six.
+Our temporary goal for number of characters is six.
   * Liti
   * Lorena
     * I'm a feminist